fpereiro/gotoB/tutorial/tutorial.md

 We currently live in the [digital age](https://en.wikipedia.org/wiki/Information_Age).
 As such, our lives happen in two worlds: the *physical world* and the *digital world*.
 The physical world needs little explanation: it consists of all that was there before the digital age.
 The digital world, however, is what is new for us as a species.
 Despite being the newcomer, the digital world is now everywhere - in fact, unless you printed this tutorial on paper, you're right now immersed in the digital world!

 The digital world came of age in the 1970s, with the development of [microcomputers](https://en.wikipedia.org/wiki/Microcomputer) and the [internet](https://en.wikipedia.org/wiki/Internet).
-It became massive in the early 1990s, with the development of the [web](https://en.wikipedia.org/wiki/World_Wide_Web), and received a final boost with the development of [smartphones](https://en.wikipedia.org/wiki/Smartphone) in the late 2000s.
+It became massive in the early 1990s, with the development of the [web](https://en.wikipedia.org/wiki/World_Wide_Web), and experienced its tipping point with the development of [smartphones](https://en.wikipedia.org/wiki/Smartphone) in the late 2000s.
 Cheap, powerful and interconnected computers made the digital age happen.

 As of the early 2020s, the digital world has become central to our lives.
 Through the digital world, most of humanity performs now a great deal of four essential activities: